 When reclassifying a mixture, you need to update the safety data sheet to reflect the new CLP-compliant classification and labelling of your mixture.
 Is there a substantial change?
 You must provide the new version of the SDS to your customers.
 The changes also need to be summarised in the SDS.

-The Guidance on the compilation of safety data sheets gives you detailed advice on what is needed to prepare a good safety data sheet.
+The Guidance on the compilation of SDS gives you detailed advice on what is needed to prepare a good safety data sheet.

 Webinars and individual online training: